Israel’s Netanyahu travels to US to discuss second phase of Gaza ceasefire

 The US, which has previously praised the ICC decision to issue a warrant against Russian President Vladimir Putin in relation to the Ukraine war, is not a signatory to the Rome Statute, the treaty that established the court.

-Senior US politicians are trying to sanction the international court over the arrest warrants of Netanyahu and former Defense Minister Yoav Gallant, and have threatened to blacklist its top prosecutors and their families.
+Senior US politicians are trying to sanction the international court over the arrest warrants of Netanyahu and former Defence Minister Yoav Gallant, and have threatened to blacklist its top prosecutors and their families.

 Fragile ceasefire